nktice/AMD-AI/ROCm-5.7.md

 - Added notes for exllamav2 and fast-attention - they're not working yet... but exllamav2 is under active development, and worth following.
 - I will also note issues with dual GPU loading of models that appear to load but that output gibberish has now been addressed - alas the patch has not made it to packages... here is the bug thread : https://github.com/ROCmSoftwarePlatform/rocBLAS/issues/1346

+2023-11-28 - Update for ROCm 5.7.2.
+Revised how Stable Diffusion and ComfyUI are handled ( using venv now ).
+Revise handling for Oobabooga... now uses most of their requirements_amd.txt and Flash Attention!
+I will note I first attempted to do with Ubuntu 23.10 and foudn obstacles there - they integrate the video drivers, but they're not the latest and this breaks ROCm install, so we're still using 23.04 for the time being.

 ---